Parenting Time, Inc. Welcomes You

 How to Get Started

-To begin the Supervised Visitation process with us, we must first determine whether your family qualifies for services under the Access to Visitation Grant Program.
+To begin the supervised visitation process with us, we must first determine whether your family qualifies for services under the Access to Visitation Grant Program.
 We will need a copy of your Supervised Visitation Order from the Superior Court of El Dorado County (on form FL-341(A) or DV-150) and verification of your income.
 Parenting Time, Inc. is currently only servicing low-income clients with the above court order.

 Please reach out to us regarding this matter, or if you have any additional questions regarding our program.
 Once your family qualifies to receive our services, we will schedule a separate intake for each party.